 MQTT (Message Queue Telemetry Transport)

-A parking lot with several parking sensors installed to find the number and location of vacant parking spots.
+- A parking lot with several parking sensors is installed to find the number and location of vacant parking spots.

 AMQP (Advanced Message Queue Protocol)